AbuseIO/SCART-docs/docs/basic/classification.md

 ## Rules

-With rules the flow and (eg) hosting setting of records can be overruled.
-You can set the hoster or site owner based on the domain or set a proxy service (like Cloudfest) for determining the real IP.
+With rules the flow and e.g. hosting records can be overruled.
+You can set the hoster or site owner based on the domain or set a proxy service (like CloudFlare) for determining the real IP.

 The RULES function is available within the classify function with only the options (domains) valid for the records and as general function with all the possiblities.

 See [Rules](../details/rules.md) for more information.